webdev-dave/bizzbuzz-custom-calculator/README.md

 ## Todo

+- for moblie - fix button sizing bug
+- for mobile - remove % symbol ?
 - add media queries that shrink text size on smaller screens
 - Additional Data section should be collapsible
 - get rid of multi unitCode columns (event with non EQP)